SergeyDavidovich/OMSWeb/README.md

-# OMSWeb Service
+# OMSWeb

-ASP.NET Core 2.2 web Api sample
+ASP.NET Core 2.2 Web Api sample

 The sample aimed to:
 - to create a REST API from scratch using .NET Core, EF Core, AutoMapper, and XUnit